 - Union Dues: Please contact your union for this information.

-- Federal Withholding: federal income tax
+- Federal Withholding: Federal income tax.

-Please refer to your individual bargaining unit agreement for a complete explanation of your leave benefits including accrual rates, mandatory leave requirements and to determine when your accrued leave is available for use.
+Please refer to your individual bargaining unit agreement for a complete explanation of your leave benefits including accrual rates, mandatory leave requirements, and to determine when your accrued leave is available for use.

 To request a copy of your bargaining agreement, please contact your designated union office.
 Electronic versions may be found on the Labor Relations website.